osu-kim-lab/prsconv3/README.md

 ## Bugs

-Please report any bugs in this library on the GitHub issues page (https://github.com/Chris-Kimmel/prsconv3/issues).
+Please report any bugs on the GitHub issues page (https://github.com/Chris-Kimmel/prsconv3/issues).
 Even if they don't get fixed, it's helpful to have a list of everything wrong with the code.
 Poorly documented features also warrant an issue.

 ## Roadmap
 - [x] Start with prscovn2.py.
 Update its CLI in a way that makes sense for a tool that will accept multiple kinds of file input, not just `.tombo.per_read_stats` files.
 Make the user specify long or wide-format output for `.tombo.per_read_stats` files.